BryanCarty/MellowMaxPoolingCNN/readme.md

 # MellowMaxPooling CNN

-The aim of this project is to investigate the plausability of a MellowMaxPooling layer with a trainable weight parameter.
+The aim of this project was to investigate the plausability of a MellowMaxPooling layer with a trainable weight parameter.